 Step #3: Save

-It’s a necessity to save any little bit you can pinch out of the monthly budget.
+To get out of debt it’s a necessity to save any little bit you can pinch out of the monthly budget.
 Developing an emergency savings fund at the beginning will help you stave off going into more debt.
 You will have built up some cushion so when emergencies come you can pay for them in cash instead of putting them on a credit card.

 In fact, I would suggest developing an emergency savings fund before you begin the full-blown process of paying off the debt.
 So in order to do that quickly and move on to fully attacking the debt you may have to: